Sake: Fermentation

-The process of making sake can range from 60–90 days (2–3 months), while the fermentation alone can take two weeks.
+The process of making sake can range from 60 to 90 days (2–3 months), while the fermentation alone can take two weeks.
 On the other hand, ginjō-shu takes about 30 days for fermentation alone.

 Maturation

 Like other brewed beverages, sake tends to benefit from a period of storage.
 Nine to twelve months are required for the sake to mature.
 Maturation is caused by physical and chemical factors such as oxygen supply, the broad application of external heat, nitrogen oxides, aldehydes, and amino acids, among other unknown factors.